lmurr248/ecommerce-api/README.md

 This app is an e-commerce API where you can:

 - Register & login
-- View products and add products to the car
+- View products and add products to the cart
 - Submit orders

 ## Testing the app